RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 ![](/images/lines-1.png)

 The lines above are not intersecting, but how do we know it?
 Well, we know each line’s center coordinate and length.
 Let’s find how close the lines are to each other.
-This is a distance between centers (d).
+This is a distance between centers **d**.
 To find it we calculate the difference in center coordinates and take the modulus (absolute) of the value.

 ![](/images/delta.png)

 The distance between lines changes as the lines move.
-So we can compare this distance (d) to some value, that will describe the minimal possible distance between lines (dmin)before they start to intersect each other.
-How close the lines should be to each other, or what value should take d, before lines start to intersect?
+So we can compare this distance **d** to some value, that will describe the minimal possible distance between lines **d min** before they start to intersect each other.
+How close the lines should be to each other, or what value should take **d**, before lines start to intersect?

 ![](/images/lines-2.png)